 The Commission’s Order Violates The Commerce Clause

-Petitioner Enron and most of the other energy providers obtain and transport power to California’s direct access customers through interstate commerce.
+Petitioner Enron and most of the other energy service providers obtain and transport power to California’s direct access customers through interstate commerce.
 The commerce clause in the United States Constitution, Section 8 of Article I, provides:

 “The Congress shall have Power . . .[t]o